iamShantanu101/riot-k8s/README.md

 1. Kubernetes cluster up and running.
 2. `kubectl`, if running locally.
 3. `Docker`, if running a docker image.
+4. Familiarity with the tools which are going to used.

 ## Installation
 1. Clone the repository.